Railsmania/scripts/foundation/rails_hello_world.md

 end

-in the config/routes.rb we wrote ‘welcome#index’ meaning the index action inside the welcome controller.
+In the config/routes.rb we wrote ‘welcome#index’ meaning the index action inside the welcome controller.

 To create a new action, we just create a new Ruby method: